 Writing reports and assignments can be a daunting prospect.
 Learn how to interpret questions and how to plan, structure and write your assignment or report.
 This free course, Essay and report writing skills, is designed to help you develop the skills you need to write effectively for academic purposes.

-- consider the functions of essays and reports;
+- understand the functions of essays and reports

 - Current section: Introduction